-Do you have dreams of starting your own business or being an agent of change and the desire to manage all aspects of business?
-The entrepreneurship concentration will prepare you for both phases of an entrepreneurial venture: the startup, where you are searching for a sustainable business model, and the execution of a validated business model.
-You will learn to handle the ins and outs of marketing, human resources, finance and more through studies in small business management, business law, human resource management and operations management.
+Do you dream of starting your own business?
+The entrepreneurship concentration will prepare you for both phases of an entrepreneurial venture: the startup, where you search for a sustainable business model; and then the execution of that validated business model.
+You will learn the ins and outs of marketing, human resources, finance, and more through studies in small business management, business law, human resource management, and operations management.

 Entrepreneurship is about creating and pursuing opportunities even when you have limited resources.
 It is a way of managing that seeks to solve problems and meet needs through a deep and rich understanding of others.
 A small business differs from a large organization in how it is organized and the way it addresses its resource constraints.
 Entrepreneurial ventures can be for-profits, not-for-profits, social enterprises, institutes, etc.